 Turkey - Inflation

-The core inflation index, which excludes more volatile categories such as unprocessed food and energy, declined 0.21% in December over the previous month (November: +0.58% month-on-month).
-Annual core inflation inched down from 9.5% in November to 9.4% in December.
+The core inflation index, which excludes more volatile categories such as unprocessed food and energy, increased 0.63% in January (December: -0.21% month-on-month).
+Annual core inflation inched down from 9.4% in December to 8.9% in January.

 The Central Bank of Turkey (CBRT) sees year-end inflation at 6.1% in 2015.
 FocusEconomics panelists expect inflation to close 2015 at 7.2%, which is unchanged from last month’s forecast.
 For 2016, the panel sees inflation moderating to 6.5% by year-end.

 Turkey - Inflation Data